brayniverse/eloquent.js/README.md

 ### Each

-Manipulate each instance in the collection.
+Iterate over each model in a collection.

 ```javascript
 Eloquent('people').each(function(person) {